puzzle-herrings/advent-hunt-site/README.md

 - `DJANGO_SUPERUSER_EMAIL`
 - `DJANGO_SUPERUSER_TEAM_NAME`

 Then set the environment variable `CREATE_SUPERUSER=1` before `build.sh` runs.
-This will cause `build.sh` to run `createsuperuser`.
+This will cause `build.sh` to run `createsuperuser --no-input` and read the values from the other environment variables.
 Don't forget to unset `CREATE_SUPERUSER` after running this once—it's not idempotent.

 ### Important environment variables